Holiday Stress Management Tips for Autism Families

 1. Acceptance

 Something that may seem obvious is the ability to accept your child as they are and be understanding of their needs.
 An acceptance mindset can be a significant driver to reducing your overall stress.
 Mentally prepare yourself that during this busy season your child may engage in more self-soothing behaviors to cope with the changes in their routine and added stress.
 They also may not want to interact with all the extra family and friends that you see this time of year.
-Giving your child some control and choices may help as well.
+Giving your child some control and choices may help.
 You can offer controlled choices about the time they go and leave from gatherings, if they want to go somewhere, or where some decorations should go.

 Another aspect of acceptance is to realize that the holidays can bring a mix of joy and grief, especially for parents navigating changes in traditions, expectations, and family dynamics.
 It’s important to give yourself grace to feel how you feel, whether it’s sadness, frustration, or nostalgia.